 The City of Littleton is engaged in several initiatives to prevent homelessness and serve community members who experience it.

 - The city participates in the Tri-Cities Homelessness Policy group, a team of public officials dedicated to addressing homelessness in Littleton, Englewood, and Sheridan, Colorado.
 While homelessness is evident throughout the state, the Tri-Cities Group shares physical borders and often collaborates on regional issues.
-Council member Carol Fey is Littleton's liaison to the Tri-Cities Homelessness Policy Group.
+Council Member Gretchen Rydin is Littleton's liaison to the Tri-Cities Homelessness Policy Group.

 - City officials participate in Change the Trend, a collection of local organizations collaborating to end the cycles of poverty, addiction, and homelessness.